 What is the EHR Incentive Program?

 This program is part of the Centers for Medicare and Medicaid (CMS) Electronic Health Records Incentive Program.
 The funding comes from the American Recovery and Reinvestment Act (ARRA) HITECH law.
 It provides incentive payments to eligible professionals (EPs), eligible hospitals (EHs) and critical access hospitals (CAHs) as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.

-DHCFP started the planning process for development of the Medicaid EHR Incentive Program for eligible Nevada health care providers with the submission of a HIT Planning Advanced Planning Document (PAPD) in
+DHCFP started the planning process for development of the Medicaid EHR Incentive Program for eligible Nevada health care providers with the submission of a HIT Planning Advanced Planning Document (PAPD) in January 2010.

 Planning efforts continued with the development of the State Medicaid Health Information Technology Plan (SMHP).
 The SMHP, along with an Implementation Advanced Planning Document (IAPD), outlines DHCFP’s plans to administer the incentive payments and were approved by CMS in July 2011.